Atoms-x/Dynamic-Vertex-Renderer/README.md

 ## Introduction

-This is a JavaScript based program, a WebGL renderer that dynamically creates a triangle mesh from a coded constant 'k' (vertex count), then calculates the z height for every vertex using an x/y bivariate function.
+This is a JavaScript based program, a WebGL renderer that dynamically creates a triangle mesh from a coded constant 'k' (face count), then calculates the z height for every vertex using an x/y bivariate function.

 ## Getting Started